Agent efficiency, automation, and operational insights

 This post was originally created by Spredfast before Spredfast and Lithium merged and became Khoros.

 If you’re not using social data to inform the biggest decisions at your organization, then you’re not thinking big enough.
 Most organizations leverage social data to make decisions about social: Do I post more of cats or dogs?
 Some organizations leverage social data to make decisions about messaging: Do we include copy around hiking for exercise or hiking for self-reflection?
 Very few organizations use social to make decisions about big things like product development or brand position.
-You want to be one of those companies.
+You want to be one of those companies that use social media data to help inform your big decisions.

-You can monitor brand mentions all you want, but if you aren’t also monitoring the larger factors that affect your business, you will miss key signals that could impact your bottom line.
+You can monitor brand mentions all you want, but if you aren’t also monitoring the larger factors that affect your business and practicing consistent social media data collection, you will miss key signals and social media data that could impact your bottom line.
 What does your organization depend on?
 If you sell any packaged food items, for example, you should be tracking and reporting on what health publications are sharing on social—and what’s getting interest.
 If you’re a retail brand, you should be evaluating retail-tainment activations in stores of your competitors.
-If you are in financial services, you should be listening to everything from how people talk about money on social to how people respond to the financial markets in general.
+If you are in financial services, you should be listening to everything from how people talk about money on social media to how people respond to the financial markets in general.

-If you are able to detect a shift at the top of your funnel, you will have the time you need to evaluate the impact it will have on your business.
+If you’re able to detect a shift at the top of your funnel, you will have the time you need to evaluate the impact it will have on your business.
 This means smarter, better planning.

 Here are just a few examples of the types of hypotheses that can be tested with social data.

 Once you’ve done this, you can look at the community your brand is fostering and ask the same questions.
 What are you missing that these iconic brands have brought out in their audience?
-This activity will give you a roadmap for success when building belonging amongst your base.
+Monitoring this kind of social media activity, through the lens of social data science, will help to give you a roadmap for success when building belonging amongst your base.

 For analysis purposes, I like to think of social curation as projecting your desired state.
 Let’s consider the following example.
 When you look at hashtags around vacations (#familytrip, #couplestrip, #girlstrip and #solotrip), you see a dominating conversation.